backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 ![Image](/config/cleantheme/static/LinkTravel.jpg)

-Go on over there to see more nifty models, maybe see on you would like to understand and modify.
+Go on over there to see more nifty models, maybe see one you would like to understand and modify.
+We'll show how in our Server tutorial.

 Oh, and these are shown in 2D.
-Here you can see [2.5D](https://code.agentscript.org/views25/) and [3D](https://code.agentscript.org/views3/)
+Here you can see [2.5D](https://code.agentscript.org/views25/) and [3D](https://code.agentscript.org/views3/) demos.
+And note the "hello" demos in each case use the same Model, but with different Views.
+Explore all the directories!f

 ## Snippets